Outputs parsing

 You can access the basic data objects through different attributes.
 For example, you have access

-to the above ScfEnergiesData
+to the above ScfEnergiesData object from the energies attribute:

 >>> print(scf_output.energies.total_energy)